Records Pertaining to the Second Assembly of the World Council of Churches

 Scope and Contents

 Boxes 1-2: The records pertaining to the Second Assembly of the World Council of Churches span the period 1950-1955.
 They comprise an artificially created collection of materials derived from three separate University Archives’ accessions.
 The records document Northwestern's involvement in the planning of the Second Assembly and its role as host.
 The records are divided into seven categories: correspondence; housing records; records of special convocation ceremonies; newspaper and periodical clippings; plenary session addresses; printed programs and agendas; and publications.

-The correspondence files, dating between the years 1950 and 1954, are arranged chronologically.
+The correspondence files cover the years 1950 and 1954.
 They consist of incoming letters and carbon copies of outgoing letters to and from University President J. Roscoe Miller, University Vice-President/Director of Public Relations J.J.
 Gerber and his successor A.C.
 Van Deusen, and Director of University Housing Willard J. Buntain.
 Included with the correspondence is one folder of "crank letters" addressed to the University President.

 The housing records date from 1954 and consist of housing lists indicating building and room assignments of Assembly delegates, accounting ledger sheets, and meal menus.